prkumar/uplink/README.rst

 ---------------------------------------

-Using decorators and function annotations, you can turn any plain old Python class into an HTTP API consumer:
+Using decorators and function annotations, you can turn any plain old Python class into a self-describing consumer of your favorite HTTP webservice:

 .. code-block:: python